All Things in Time

 All Things in Time is an album by American R&B singer Lou Rawls, released in June 1976 on the Philadelphia International Records label.
-The album includes Rawls' most famous hit song, "You'll Never Find Another Love Like Mine".
+The album includes Rawls's most famous song, "You'll Never Find Another Love Like Mine".

 Background

-Coming after a career lull in the years immediately preceding, All Things in Time was Rawls' first album for PIR.
+Coming after a career lull, All Things in Time was Rawls's first album for PIR.
 At the time, he was the first artist to sign with PIR, after having already enjoyed a substantial recording career and chart success with other record labels.
 Recorded at Sigma Sound Studios and produced by Gamble & Huff, Bunny Sigler and Dexter Wansel, All Things in Time became an immediate success on the back of its lead single, "You'll Never Find Another Love Like Mine".